 To get to Titou Gorge, you have several options:

-- You can easily go by car, park right in front of it, see it and go.
+- Go by car, park right in front of it, see it and go.

-- You can hike a part of the Waitukubuli national trail to Titou Gorge.
+- You can also hike a part of the Waitukubuli national trail to Titou Gorge.

 We decided to hike the path.
 Although we are not experienced hikers, we found the trail feasible.
 I am honest and say that it is not for someone who is afraid of heights, has no endurance or simply does not feel like it.
 The path took about 3 hours and led up a muddy path, partly at a 90° incline.